edge-servers/immunity-network-topology/README.rst

         window.initTopologyHistory(jQuery);
     </script>

-Extending openwisp-network-topology
+Extending immunity-network-topology
 -----------------------------------

-One of the core values of the OpenWISP project is `Software Reusability <http://openwisp.io/docs/general/values.html#software-reusability-means-long-term-sustainability>`_, for this reason *openwisp-network-topology* provides a set of base classes which can be imported, extended and reused to create derivative apps.
+One of the core values of the Immunity project is `Software Reusability <http://immunity.io/docs/general/values.html#software-reusability-means-long-term-sustainability>`_, for this reason *immunity-network-topology* provides a set of base classes which can be imported, extended and reused to create derivative apps.

-In order to implement your custom version of *openwisp-network-topology*, you need to perform the steps described in this section.
+In order to implement your custom version of *immunity-network-topology*, you need to perform the steps described in this section.

-When in doubt, the code in the `test project <https://github.com/openwisp/openwisp-network-topology/tree/master/tests/openwisp2/>`_ and the `sample app <https://github.com/openwisp/openwisp-network-topology/tree/master/tests/openwisp2/sample_network_topology/>`_ will serve you as source of truth: just replicate and adapt that code to get a basic derivative of *openwisp-network-topology* working.
+When in doubt, the code in the `test project <https://github.com/edge-servers/immunity-network-topology/tree/master/tests/immunity2/>`_ and the `sample app <https://github.com/edge-servers/immunity-network-topology/tree/master/tests/immunity2/sample_network_topology/>`_ will serve you as source of truth: just replicate and adapt that code to get a basic derivative of *immunity-network-topology* working.

 **Premise**: if you plan on using a customized version of this module, we suggest to start with it since the beginning, because migrating your data